On the elliptical range theorems for the Davis-Wielandt shell, the numerical range, and the conformal range: The Davis--Wielandt shell of matrices

-The second observation is that if we obtain an equation for the shell from the pencil construction, say, in the case of a normal non-parabolic matrix, then the resulted equation is not just any line ellipse for the shell but the ``infinitesimal tube'', i. e. degenerate elliptic \textit{circular} cylinder.
+Let us make two observations regarding the shells of $2\times2$ matrices.
+The first observation is that the shell as a closed compact set (in the pCK or BCK models) is continuous with respect to the Hausdorff topology.
+This is a simple consequence of its construction as a continuous image of the a sphere.
+Consequently, limit arguments in the shell apply.
+(Remark: This observation naturally extends to the numerical and conformal ranges.)
+The second observation is that if we obtain an equation for the shell from the pencil construction, say, in the case of a normal non-parabolic matrix, then the resulted equation is not just any line ellipse for the shell but the ``infinitesimal tube'', i.~e.~degenerate $h$-\textit{circular} cylinder.
 This also applies if we obtain the quadratic form of the shell as a nonzero limit of quadratic forms from non-normal matrices.
 In the case of normal parabolic matrices similar comment applies with respect to ``double tangent planes''.
 (Remark: This observation does not extend to the numerical and conformal ranges.
-Although there are natural point circles, they are not necessarily the non-zero limits.) \\
+Although there are natural point circles, they are not necessarily the non-zero limits.)